jiangpeifan/jiangpeifan.github.io/_pages/about.md

 ---
 My name is Peifan Jiang (蒋沛凡).

-I am currently pursuing my Ph.D. in Earth Exploration and Information Technology at Chengdu University of Technology, supervisor by Xuben Wang.
+I am currently pursuing my Ph.D. degree in Earth Exploration and Information Technology at Chengdu University of Technology, supervisor by Xuben Wang.

 Before that, I obtained my M.S. degree in Computer Technology at Chengdu University of Technology in 2023.